 People rely on you to make sure that they are getting enough hours, that they can get important days off when they need it, and that the organization runs smoothly, even in times of crisis.
 You are in charge of all of these aspects, and this ultimately provides value for those around you.

-Ask yourself, why do I have this job?
+Answer this question: Why do I have this job?

 If you are in a job solely for financial reasons, you can still find the motivation to work (even though it may be a little more difficult).
 We will dive deeper into this concept in the next section.

-Step 2.
-Map Out Your Future
+2. Map out Your Future

 In some instances, our future is more exciting than our current situation, and that’s okay!
 The good news is that you can leverage your future to your advantage by using it as motivation to work harder.

 Consider each job that you hold or will hold as a stepping stone on the path towards your ultimate goal.
-While your current job may not be super exciting or fulfilling, it serves a purpose.
+While your current job may not be very exciting or fulfilling, it serves a purpose.
 Whether that be in the form of building your resume, teaching you new skills, helping you save the money to look for a new job, or providing extra money on the side, there is a purpose for everything!

 To give you an example, let’s imagine that your path looks like this: